- February 2019 Scharfman Grants Awarded to Three Local Leagues

-- October 2016 Scharfman Grants to Four Local Leagues
+- October 2018 Scharfman Grants Awarded to Ten Local Leagues

-- January 2016 Awards to Nine Local Leagues
+- January 2018 Scharfman Grants to Four Local Leagues

 The League of Women Voters Lotte E. Scharfman Memorial Fund, known as the LWVMA Citizen Education Fund, a non-partisan public policy educational organization, is offering grants through the Daniel Scharfman grant program.
 The purpose of the grant program is to encourage local Leagues to carry out citizen education and voter service events and programs in their areas.
 The projects should:

 - Build citizen participation in the democratic process

 - Study key community issues at all governmental levels in an unbiased manner